vignesh0011/majorproject2-crimerate/README.md

 * Express js: Express.js is a minimalist web application framework for Node.js
 * Node js: Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine.
 * Stable Internet Connection: Reliable internet access is necessary to use Google Colab effectively.
-* Google Maps API Key: Sign in with your Google Cloud Console account to access Google Maps API key and use that api key in the Maps with the crime dataset
+* Google Maps API Key: Sign in with your Google Cloud Console account to access the Google Maps API key and use that API key in the Maps with the crime dataset
-* Medical Imaging: UNET architecture for the tumor segmentation in CT images of lungs.
 ## System Architecture
 ![image](https://github.com/vignesh0011/majorproject2-crimerate/assets/53014593/aafc7a50-dca4-48ca-acfa-08931e808753)